-4. ARRANGEMENTS FOR CONSULTING STUDENTS
+ARRANGEMENTS FOR CONSULTING STUDENTS

-Students are involved in the decision-making process, whenever possible, and we help them to participate in their learning by encouraging them to discuss targets and steps for improvement.
+Students are involved in the decision-making process whenever possible.
+We support them in how they participate in their learning by encouraging them to discuss targets and steps for improvement.
 We aim to show sensitivity, honesty and mutual respect in encouraging pupils to share their views and we value their contributions.

-5. ASSESSMENT & REVIEW
+ASSESSMENT & REVIEW

-Pupil progress is monitored by the classroom teacher and is reported to parents five times per academic year.
-Parents are provided with opportunity to feedback either through discussion or written response and all students review their progress regularly.
+Pupil progress is monitored by the classroom teacher and is reported to parents/carers five times per academic year.
+Parents/carers are provided with the opportunity to feedback their views either through discussion or written response.
+All students review their progress regularly.

-6. TRANSITION ARRANGEMENTS
+TRANSITION ARRANGEMENTS

-The Learning Support team work closely with the Head of Year 7 to ensure a smooth transition from primary to secondary education.
+The Learning Support team works closely with the Head of Year 7 to ensure a smooth transition from primary to secondary education.
 All students are visited in the primary setting by a member of the BGS staff and the SENCo will arrange extra visits/meetings for those students with SEN&D who require a more personalised approach.
 The "Aim Higher" classes for students in year 6 provide a further opportunity for pupils to spend a significant amount of time in school, in addition to the July Induction day.

-For those students with SEN&D in KS4/5 who are transferring to Higher/Further education or the world of work, a support package is in place to meet their needs, with additional input from the SENCo in order to ensure a smooth transition.
+For those students with SEN&D in KS4/5 who are transferring to Higher/Further education or employment, a support package is in place to meet their needs, with additional input from the SENCo in order to ensure a smooth transition.

-7. TEACHING APPROACH FOR STUDENTS WITH SEN&D
+TEACHING APPROACH FOR STUDENTS WITH SEN&D

-The foundation of our provision for students with SEN&D is high quality teaching, as identified in the Core Standards.
+The foundation of our provision for students with SEN&D is high quality teaching, as identified in KCCs Mainstream Core Standards.
 Staff have access to relevant information on pupil needs and are able to differentiate their lessons accordingly, so that all pupils are supported in attaining or exceeding expected progress.
 The Continuing Professional Development programme enables individual staff to receive training and support with the SENCo providing suggested strategies for different types of need.
 SEN&D provision is reviewed regularly by the leadership group as part of the whole school improvement plan.

-8. ADAPTATIONS
+ADAPTATIONS

 The school site is an accessible and inclusive environment.
-Adaptations are made to both the curriculum and learning environment, where reasonable, in order to ensure full access for all students with SEN&D. Environmental accessibility includes the provision of lifts, disabled toilets and parking.
+Adaptations are made to both the curriculum and learning environment, where reasonable, in order to ensure full access for all students with SEN&D. Further information about specific adaptations can be sourced within the school's Accessibility Plan.

-9. STAFF TRAINING
+STAFF TRAINING

-All staff follow a CPD programme; bespoke training from Meadowfields; the Educational Psychology package purchased by BGS can be adapted to meet any CPD needs.
+All staff follow an in-school CPD programme; bespoke training from Meadowfields; the Educational Psychology Service Agreement purchased by BGS can be adapted to meet any CPD needs.
 Specialist support is accessed via the Local Inclusion Forum Team (LIFT); Early Intervention Support; Swale Inclusion Service; Educational Psychology and the Specialist Teaching Service.

-10. EVALUATING EFFECTIVENESS OF PROVISION
+EVALUATING EFFECTIVENESS OF PROVISION